 Unlike most families with babies, we do not have a diaper pail.
-Instead, we have a custom made “poop chute”.
+Instead, we have a custom made “diaper chute”.
 Long before the quads arrival, George thought a diaper pail would be a hassle with so many diapers used daily.
 Instead, he created a laundry chute type disposal system that allows us to drop our stinkies right into the garage.
 Admittedly, I thought it was a silly idea at first.
 It was PURE GENIUS.
-George empties the “poop chute” about every 3-4 days when diapers reach the rim.
+George empties the “diaper chute” about every 3-4 days when diapers reach the rim.
 Up until a few months ago we never smelled it, not even during the triple digit temperatures in July.

 A few weeks ago, I kept noticing a horrific stench trailing from the girls nursery.
-It was a bit mysterious since it was below freezing outside and the “poop chute” never smelled before.
+It was a bit mysterious since it was below freezing outside and the “diaper chute” never smelled before.
 George is an anosmic, meaning he has no sense of smell so he was no help in the matter.
 However, he pointed out that we had DIY deodorizers in the closet that may have gotten old.
 At some point during bed rest, my sister and I made them, and I had not refreshed the baking soda and oils since.
 That meant they were absorbing stench for nearly a year and half!
 When I refreshed them, the rancid odor disappeared and hasn’t been a problem since.
 Honestly, I didn’t expect much from these DIY deodorizers.
 I considered it more of a time passer while on bed rest than anything.
 From now on, I’ll be sure to do a periodic refresh, and I may stash them in other places such as the garage.

 If you have a smelly diaper pail, kitty litter box, dog crate, or other stinky area, you may want to make a couple too.
 For such an unassuming mason jar, this thing packs a punch against tough odors.